gy633/auction/README.md

 __Known limitations__:

-- Orders where `bid_price == ask_price` are not matched correctly.
+- Orders where `bid_price == ask_price` are not yet matched correctly.
+This is a tie-breaking / formulation issue in the current LP setup.

+- Auction eligibility is based on ingress timestamps, but auction triggering is currently coupled to event processing rather than an independent scheduler.
+Under sparse traffic or backlog, actual auction start can lag the intended cutoff.

+- Auctions for symbols in the same shard are currently executed sequentially on a single thread.
+This keeps the prototype simple, but means per-symbol auction start times can drift when multiple symbols become due at roughly the same time.

-- Order cancellation, carry-forward of unmatched orders, persistence, and distributed scaling are intentionally not implemented.
+- Order cancellation, carry-forward of unmatched orders, WAL/replay recovery, persistence, and distributed scaling are intentionally not implemented.

+- There is no dedicated deterministic benchmark mode; performance measurements are taken from normal runs and therefore include scheduler and backpressure effects.

 This prototype focuses on understanding batching semantics, LP clearing, and latency behavior, not production completeness.